ErrorTzy/writings/notes/Peter_seminar_mind/GilberHarmanTheIntrinsicQualityofExperience.md

 ## Inverted Spectrum

+**The third objection**: Inverted spectrum cannot be explicated in functionalism term

+**Harman's reply**: Belief content is the perceptual content.
+Given that Alice and Fred have inverted perceptual content, they have different belief.
+But they both say "it's red" when they see strawberries.
+Therefore, either (a) one of them is not correctly using language to express belief, or (b)

+> [!warning]
+>
+> Then tension here is the sameness of belief report and the difference in belief content.

 > What do we mean when we say we have an experience of somthing?
 In ordinary language, when we say we have a good/bad experience, most of the time we are talking about some non-representational states like satisfaction, fear, anger, joy, etc. The "experience" of seeing a tree, however, is hardly something we say in ordinary language.